Kuhio Village 1

 No listing remarks mention how many condos are in Kuhio Village (no phrases like '109-unit building' or similar), and MLS unit-count data is flagged as unusable.
 As a result, the total number of units in the building cannot be determined from the available information.

-I searched the public remarks for explicit elevator counts or mentions (e.g., '4 elevators', 'four elevators', 'multiple elevators').
-The remarks describe lobby, security, parking, and building improvements but do not mention number of elevators.
-Without an explicit number in the remarks, I will not guess a numeric value.
+I searched the public remarks for explicit elevator counts or phrases like '4 elevators', 'four elevators', or 'multiple elevators' but found no references.
+Without an explicit number in the remarks, I cannot infer a count and therefore return null.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.